Soontao/presentations/src/ai/ChatGPT.md

 ---

+## Conversation 8 - Nuclear Weapon

+- AI needs more regulation
+- AI companies may also have more pressure from moral and ethical aspects

+---

-## Conversation 9 - Never say 'I dont know'
+## Conversation 9 - Never say 'I don't know'

 <style scoped>
   p {